Taking Care of Your Braces

 Are you or your child soon to get braces?
 There are some changes you will have to make to ensure your braces can do their job properly, such as avoiding difficult foods that may dislodge a bracket or get stuck in your wires.
 For most patients, these changes do not represent a significant lifestyle change and it takes very little time to adjust to your orthodontia.

 Do you want to learn more about braces and braces care?
 Visit Markham Orthodontics of Sacramento CA to meet with Dr. David Markham.
-Call us at (916) 924-8970 to make an appointment.
+Contact us at (916) 924-8970 to make an appointment.

 Taking good care of your braces is a great way to make sure you don’t have to spend any more time wearing them than necessary.
 The more efficiently your braces work, the faster you’ll get them off!